ALASKA

 CURRENT CIVIL SOL

-In Alaska, there is no civil SOL for sexual abuse/assault, trafficking or exploitation claims against perpetrators, age 21 or 3 years from discovery for some others claims against perpetrators, and for the remaining child sex abuse claims against all defendants it is age 20 or 2 years from discovery.
+CSA: There is no civil SOL for sexual abuse or assault claims against perpetrators.
+The SOL is age 21 or 3 years from discovery for some other CSA claims against perpetrators, and the SOL is age 20 or 2 years from discovery for the remaining CSA claims against all defendants.

 CIVIL SOL SNAPSHOT